Health Effects of Chlorine in Drinking Water

 drinking water, says EPA' James F. Pendergast.

-supplies at many points before reaching the tap.
-The carcinogens in drinking
+may enter water supplies at many points before reaching the tap.
+The

 number,